Descanso Gardens: General Information

 General Admissions Tickets are 15 dollars.
 There is a senior and student discount for 11 dollars.
 Children 5 to 12 are 5 dollars and children under 5 are free.
 Descanso Gardens offers a membership that allows extra benefits.
 There are 7 different membership plans ranging in price from 70 dollars to 1000+ dollars.
 Each plan allows for a different number of guests to enter the gardens free of charge for a year.
 Other benefits include discounts on the gift shop, food, and special events.
-The normal hours are from 9am to 5pm, but members are allowed to enter at 8am.
-The gardens are open everyday of the year besides Christmas Day.
+The normal hours are from 9 am to 5 pm, but members are allowed to enter at 8 am.
+The gardens are open every day of the year besides Christmas Day.

 Layout

 When you first enter the property there is a large parking lot in front of the entrance.
 In the entrance is the admissions building where you can buy a ticket, the restaurant, as well as a gift shop.
 It is not required to buy an admissions ticket to enter the restaurant or the gift shop.
 In order to enter the gardens you must buy an admissions ticket and have it checked before you enter, unless you are a member.
 When you pass the entrance you enter the center circle.
 Oftentimes there is an information desk where employees at Descanso Gardens help guests with planning their visit in the gardens in the center circle.
 At the center circle the employees also provide a map of Descanso Gardens.
 Guests are then free to explore the gardens at their leisure.
 There are sixteen different locations you can visit in the gardens listed on the map.
 There are also many different buildings and structures marked on the map that guests may explore.